chirathlv/zblock/README.md

 ## Setup the zblock

 To setup this testnet, following tools has been used.
-Stable release of the tools can be downloaded [here](https://geth.ethereum.org/downloads/) or else this repo has everything setup so you don't need to download and setup.
+Stable release of the tools can be downloaded [here](https://geth.ethereum.org/downloads/) or else this repo has everything setup so no need to download and setup.

 ### Geth & Tools 1.9.7 to create keys, initialize nodes and connect the nodes together